 Peritoneal dialysis uses the lining of your belly (or peritoneal membrane) to filter your blood.
 Before you can begin peritoneal dialysis, your doctor will need to place a thin tube called a catheter in your belly.
 This is the dialysis access.

-Hemodialysis uses a man-made membrane called a dialyzer to clean your blood.
-You are connected to the dialyzer by tubes attached to your blood vessels.
-Before you start hemodialysis, your doctor will create a site where the blood can flow in and out of your body during your dialysis sessions.
-This site is called the vascular access.
-It may be a fistula, made by connecting an artery and a vein.
-Or it may be a graft, which is a tube implanted under your skin.
+Hemodialysis uses a man-made membrane (dialyzer) to clean your blood.
+You're connected to the dialyzer by tubes attached to your blood vessels.
+Before you start dialysis, your doctor will create a site where the blood can flow in and out of your body during your sessions.
+This site is called your hemodialysis access.
+The access can either be a catheter that’s placed in your neck or a surgically created fistula or graft in your arm.